 To request to live in the Veterans Community, or for more information, please contact Nikki Eberly in the Office of Veterans Affairs & Military Programs at (860) 486- email@example.com.

 Residential Life supports the success of student veterans.
 Student veterans (individuals with prior military service), who elect to live in on-campus housing but do not wish to live in the Veterans Community may request to live with a fellow student veteran or an older student by following the steps below.
 Questions?
 Contact Residential Life at (860) 486-2926.

 - Request a veteran/older student roommate in MyHousing > Personal Preferences

 The Wellness Community

 The Wellness Community is a new exciting housing opportunity for first and second year students interested in living well and contributing to a healthy world.
-The Wellness Community is centrally located on West Campus on the 2nd floor of Troy/Shakespeare near the Recreation Center, Student Union, Bookstore and Gampel Pavilion.
+The Wellness Community is centrally located in New South near the Recreation Center, Student Union, Bookstore and Gampel Pavilion.
 Through personalized wellbeing resources, you will have the opportunity to cultivate your own health, including physical, mental, and emotional well-being, in order to Be Well, Feel Well, Do Well, and Live Well.